 An open yoke coming to a “V” shape midway down the bodice.

-Line wound that part of the human figure between the shoulder and the hip that is most narrow.
+Waistline is an imaginary line around that part of the human figure between the shoulder and the hip that is most narrow.

-Lengthwise thread in woven fabric that runs parallel to selvage.
+Warp refers to lengthwise thread in woven fabric that runs parallel to selvage.

 Wash away stabilizer